kraigb/vs-product-guide/src/pages/Cross-Platform Server/aspnet.md

 ![Resolving a type definition](_assets/aspnet-6.png)

+This feature works for NuGet packages that the Visual Studio user has downloaded at least once for another project or another solution on the same computer.

 ## IntelliSense and error list

 An IntelliSense item that exists in one framework, but not in another will be listed in the IntelliSense with a warning sign.
 The IntelliSense tooltip indicates which framework supports it and which framework doesn't.